mercuryseries/acts_as_network/README.md

 # acts_as_network

-acts_as_network is intended to simplify the definition and storage of reciprocal relationships between entities using ActiveRecord, exposing a "network" of 2-way connections between records.
+This gem is intended to simplify the definition and storage of reciprocal relationships between entities using `ActiveRecord`, exposing a "network" of 2-way connections between records.
 It does this in DRY way using only **a single record** in a `has_and_belongs_to_many` join table or `has_many :through` join model.
 Thus, there is no redundancy and you need only one instance of